vishalj7/jekyll-now/_posts/2014-3-3-Hello-World.md

 title: Site is now up and running!
 ---

-I have now successfully create my site and now look out for blogs, tutorials and news!!!!!!!!!
+I have now successfully got my site up and running so now look out for blogs, tutorials and news!!!!!!!!!

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.